hezweb/web/games/doom.md

 You will need the DOOM WAD files, the Brutal DOOM mod, DOOM Metal Soundtrack mod and the Zandronum client.

 - You can find all the WAD files and mods on the [Sweden Mayhem DOOM depot](http://doom.hezkore.com:8080).
-- The Zandronum client can download from the [official website](https://zandronum.com/download).
+- The Zandronum client can be download from the [official website](https://zandronum.com/download).

 ### Joining the server